 Based on Philip K. Dick’s book “Do Androids Dream of Electric Sheep”, Blade Runner was first released in 1982 and directed by Ridley Scott.
 Set in L.A., in the year 2019, bioengineering has developed robotic human beings (“replicants”), who have no emotions or feelings but are physically identical to people.
 These humanoids are tasked with the most arduous and treacherous jobs but are also extremely dangerous.
 The so-called "blade runners" are policemen in charge of finding and killing these dangerous replicants, who are camouflaged among ordinary people.
 Although the initial reception of the film was lukewarm at best, in time it has become a cult film for all science fiction lovers, so much so that multiple sequels and remakes of the original film have been made.

-The Matrix trilogy, written and directed by the Wachowski sisters, is one of the most popular sci-fi film sagas in history since the release of the first instalment in 1995.
-Starring Keanu Reaves, Carrie-Anne Moss and Laurence Fishburne, the film is set in a dystopian future where machines have defeated humans and feed on their energy by keeping them in a catatonic state while living in a parallel virtual reality: Matrix.
-The film focuses on the human struggle to regain control over their lives, but also forces the protagonist (portrayed by Reaves) to face the question: would you rather return to real life however painful it may be, or continue living in a perfect but unreal world?
+The Matrix trilogy, written and directed by the Wachowski sisters, is one of the most popular sci-fi film sagas in history since the release of the first installment in 1995.
+Starring Keanu Reaves, Carrie-Anne Moss, and Laurence Fishburne, the film is set in a dystopian future where machines have defeated humans and feed on their energy by keeping them in a catatonic state while living in a parallel virtual reality: Matrix.
+The film focuses on the human struggle to regain control over their lives, but also forces the protagonist (portrayed by Reaves) to face the question: would you rather return to real life however painful it may be or continue living in a perfect but unreal world?
 In other words, do you want to take the red pill or the blue pill?
+And have you already watched The Matrix: Resurrection?

 Enemy of the State (1998)